Potato onion is a common name for a type of multiplying onion. They’re also known as hill onions, mother onions, or pregnant onions.

 Order Early in the Season or You’ll Miss Out

 By the way, keep in mind these onions can be hard to find especially if you wait too long to order.
-To make sure they don’t sell out before you get yours, order in the early spring for planting in the fall.
+To make sure they don’t sell out before you get yours, order in the early spring even though they’re not usually shipped until fall.

 I’ve got about 24 bulbs to plant.
 (Cost was about $24, but once you get them started it pays off.)